The Kenny Everett Video Show: Overview

 Philip Jones, Thames Television's head of light entertainment, asked his son who he would like to see on television - he replied Kenny Everett.
 The show's format was conceived over lunch and a walk between producer David Mallet and Everett himself, having decided that they could not watch on television what they wanted to watch.

 Originally, the Video Show consisted of Everett in the role of a visual DJ linking studio performances from bands, singers, and the show's resident dance troupe Hot Gossip, along with occasional sketches and Captain Kremmen cartoons.
 As the series developed, the linking material became longer and more varied - to such an extent that the final series, renamed The Kenny Everett Video Cassette, focused far more heavily on the comedy with just one musical guest per week.

 The Video Show was performed to the studio crew with their laughter heard on the finished programme, unlike Everett's later BBC series, The Kenny Everett Television Show, which had a conventional live studio audience.
 Bloopers were often not edited out of sketches.
 Two pilot episodes were made, which no longer exist.
 Initially, the series was produced at Thames' Euston Road headquarters in central London and recorded in small studios normally used for news and current affairs programmes.
-Production later transferred to Thames' main studios in Teddington.
+Production was later transferred to Thames' main studios in Teddington.

 As of October 2021, the series was being repeated on nostalgia-themed Freeview station That's TV Gold alongside another Thames TV comedy show licensed from Fremantle, The Best of Tommy Cooper.
 That's TV have kept Everett's 'naughty bits' intact with a warning added at the beginning of the programme and after the advert break, due to the prospect of the content causing offence to modern viewers.